brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 "You keep your *filthy* hands away from my sister, you third class piece of trash," Draco snarled.

-*"Draco!"* his sister snapped, too horrified and shocked to say anything else.
+"*Draco!*" his sister snapped, too horrified and shocked to say anything else.

 Ron looked down at his hand, a trickle of blood smeared across this fingers and then up at the Malfoy heir.
 Draco couldn't read his expression.
 If he had been able to, he might have been able to dodge.

-*"Pertundo!*"
+"*Pertundo!*"

 The Punching Hex sent Draco flying backwards into a suit of armor, knocking it over, filling the entire hall with a deafening racket.